civo/cli-rubygem/README.md

 ## Set-up
 Civo CLI is built with Ruby and distributed as a Gem.
 If you have Ruby (2.0.0 or later) installed, you can simply run `gem install civo_cli` in your terminal to get the gem and its dependencies.

+You may need to use `sudo` if you get an error about `You don't have write permissions` when installing the gem.
+The syntax is `sudo gem install civo_cli`.

 If you need to install Ruby, follow the installation instructions appropriate for your operating system, and return to this guide after you have successfully installed the gem.

  - [Microsoft Windows](https://rubyinstaller.org/)